lingyanzhou/JavaFX-Notes/README.md

 }
 ```

+###Extending `Application` class

+* All JFX application must extend `javafx.application.Application`.
+*

+###Launching the application

-All JFX application must extend `javafx.application.Application`.
-Java can run JFX applications in three mode, as applets, Webstart applications, or standalone applications.
+* Java can run JFX applications in three mode, 1. as applets, 2.
+Webstart applications, or 3. standalone applications.
+* `main()` is not required to run JavaFX application.
+JavaFX runtime can automatically start the application class.
+* If `main()` is provided, it can call static function `Application.launch()` to launch the appliction.